-Figures A2 and A3 in Appendix A show all variables over the sample period.
-Following Burgard et al. (2019), we remove the linear trends of all variables before employing these in the mixture VAR model.8 Table A1 shows the bivariate correlations of the detrended series.
+Figures B2 and B3 in Appendix B show all variables over the sample period.
+Following Burgard et al. (2019), we remove the linear trends of all variables before employing these in the mixture VAR model.10 Table B1 shows the bivariate correlations of the detrended series.
 Several things are worth highlighting.
-First, the quantity of credit (LOAN_t) is procyclical with respect to real GDP growth ($\rho = 0.28$), giving rise to the well-known financial accelerator.
+First, the quantity of credit (LOAN_t) is procyclical with respect to real GDP growth ($\rho = 0.28$).
 Second, the quality of credit (CS_t) is countercyclical ($\rho = -0.57$), implying that non-financial obstacles (as indicated by higher values of CS_t) are particularly prevalent in times of low growth and vice versa.
 Third, a similar countercyclical picture emerges for the credit spread ($\rho = -0.54$).
 However, there is also a substantial negative correlation between the VSTOXX and real GDP growth ($\rho = -0.45$).
 This, together with the pronounced positive correlation of CS_t and $VOLA_t$ ($\rho = 0.62$) and SPR_t and $VOLA_t$ ($\rho = 0.64$) underscores the need for some additional analysis to compare the effects of credit shocks and volatility shocks.
 Finally, the correlations of credit quantity, quality, and risk are even more pronounced when considering the change in the unemployment rate as real macroeconomic indicator (instead of real GDP growth).
 In the end, however, it remains to be seen if these bivariate contemporaneous relationships hold in a VAR model that also incorporates dynamics in the connections across variables and allows for two different states with time-varying weights.